Indian Independence and the Partition explained

 The Indian Independence Act of 1947 was an act passed by the British Parliament that granted independence to India.

-The act came into effect on August 15th, 1947, making August 15th the official date of Indian independence.
+The act came into effect on August 15th, 1947, making it the official date of Indian independence.

-The Award was a report published by the British government in August 1947 that proposed the partition of India into two separate states: India and Pakistan.
+The decision was made to partition India into two separate new states: India and Pakistan.

 The problem was severe in the fertile and prosperous Punjab, where Hindus and Muslims lived nearly side by side.